 The bank must notify the cardholder of the results of the credit card fraud crime investigation in writing.
 The cardholder has the right to ask for copies of any documents that the bank created or collected during the investigation process in the event that these documents influenced the bank’s decision.
 Hopefully, this answers the question of who investigates credit card fraud.

 Fraud is a major problem for the whole credit card industry that grows bigger with the increasing popularity of electronic money transfers.
 How to stop credit card fraud?
 How to prevent the consequences of sophisticated fraud models?
-To effectively prevent the criminal actions that lead to the leakage of bank account information leak, skimming, counterfeit credit cards, the theft of billions of dollars annually, and the loss of reputation and customer loyalty, credit card issuers should consider the implementation of advanced Credit Card Fraud Prevention and Detection methods.
+To effectively prevent the criminal actions that lead to the leakage of bank account information, skimming, counterfeit credit cards, the theft of billions of dollars annually, and the loss of reputation and customer loyalty, credit card issuers should consider the implementation of advanced Credit Card Fraud Prevention system and leveraging the most effective detection methods.
 Machine Learning-based methods can continuously improve the accuracy of fraud prevention solutions according to information about each cardholder’s behavior.
 These AI solutions are suited perfectly not only for credit cards but can be implemented for eCommerce fraud detection purposes, as well as many other industries were financial transactions are involved.